A Semiparametric Approach to Model-based Sensitivity Analysis in Observational Studies: NOTATION AND LITERATURE REVIEW

-In many practical scenarios, ``no unmeasured confounding'' may be a heroic assumption and should be taken with great caution.
+In many practical scenarios, the ``no unmeasured confounding'' assumption may be a heroic assumption and a major obstacle to drawing valid causal conclusions.
 Sensitivity analysis is one way to tackle concerns about the potential bias from unmeasured confounding.
-A sensitivity analysis asks to what extent the causal conclusion drawn from the data at hand would change when the ``no unmeasured confounding'' assumption is relaxed.
-Many sensitivity analysis methods have been proposed for different causal inference frameworks over the years; see \citet{Cornfield1959}, \cite{Gastwirth1998}, \cite{Scharfstein1999}, \cite{McCandless2007}, \cite{VanderWeele2008}, \cite{Rosenbaum2009}, \cite{ding2016sensitivity}, \cite{Rosenbaum1987, Rosenbaum2002a, Rosenbaum2010}, \citet{franks2019flexible}, and \cite{zhao_sens_ipw2019}, among many others.
+A sensitivity analysis asks to what extent the causal conclusion drawn from the data at hand would change when the no unmeasured confounding assumption is relaxed.
+Many sensitivity analysis methods have been proposed for different causal inference frameworks over the years; see, e.g., \citet{Cornfield1959}, \cite{Gastwirth1998}, \cite{Scharfstein1999}, \cite{McCandless2007}, \cite{Ichino2008}, \cite{Rosenbaum1987, Rosenbaum2002a, Rosenbaum2010}, \cite{ding2016sensitivity}, \citet{franks2019flexible}, \cite{zhao_sens_ipw2019}, and \cite{Cinelli2020}, among many others.